Jarthianur/VirtualFlightRadar-Backend/README.md

 $ sudo systemctl daemon-reload
 ```

-If not already done, now the runtime configuration must be specified in the target *.properties* file.
+If not already done, now the runtime configuration must be specified in the target INI file.
-This properties file was also stored according to the path in bootstrap.sh .
+This INI file was also stored according to the path in bootstrap.sh .

 ## What to configure

-The properties file looks like this
+The INI file has entries like this
 >latitude=49.000000
 longitude=8.000000
 altitude=400